matchacigarettes/rad_bg/bg_rad_backend/apiInfo.md

 #### Endpoint Output
-This endpoint will always return a JSON object as a response, along with the appropriate error code for said response.
-The content of said JSON depends on whether the call made to the end point was valid or not. <br/>
+This endpoint will always return a JSON object as a response, along with the appropriate http code for said response.
+The content of the JSON will always be formated as shown below.
+Unless there is some unhandled internal server error.<br/>

 _Valid Call_ <br/>
 If a valid call is made to the endpoint, the JSON object will contain all feilds of the record the ID corresponds to, with the keys for each feild being as follows: